Clarity-Digital-Twin/yc-cofounder-bot/docs/11-engineering-guidelines.md

 2. **Match Criteria** (what you're looking for)
 3. **Message Template** (how to introduce yourself)

-Then **OpenAI Computer Use (CUA)** autonomously browses YC Cofounder Matching, evaluates profiles, and sends messages based on the selected decision mode. **Playwright is fallback only**.
+Then **OpenAI Computer Use (CUA)** plans actions from screenshots and we execute them locally with **Playwright**.
+Playwright-only is used as fallback when CUA is unavailable.

 ## Architecture Principles